 As of its 20th anniversary in 2020, the program had enough kayaks to permit 12 students and six community members with disabilities to participate in the program each quarter.

-I’ve had the privilege of attending several of the adaptive paddling training weekends since 2013, including the most recent session in February of this year.
+I’ve had the privilege of attending several of the adaptive paddling training weekends since 2013, including the most recent session in February of 2020.
 In fact, the program and its leaders have been instrumental in helping fine-tune the design of our Versa Paddle and Gamut Paddle Holder.

 This time around, I took the liberty of interviewing some of the community participants, students and program administrators involved in the program to explore their perspectives and learn more about how it all works.
 This is the first of three blogs stemming from those interviews.

 One of the participants I met at the February session was Dana Holland, a 53-year-old man born and raised in nearby Atascadero, California.
 An outdoorsman by both trade and disposition, Dana began losing his eyesight about 15 years ago and today is functionally blind.
 He heard about the adaptive paddling program after participating in another Cal Poly adaptive initiative, EyeCycle, which pairs sighted and non-sighted participants on tandem bicycle excursions.
 “I did that program for three years, but eventually, there were so many participants I stepped down so others could participate,” says Dana.